m4xyz/Garden-of-Blender-Creation-Kit/README.md

   3. Run the 'setup.exe'
   4. Start 'Garden of Blender Creation Kit' as you would start any other program.

- Windows will try to protect you by warning you, that this software my cause damage to your computer.
+ Windows will try to protect you by warning you, that this software may cause damage to your computer.